escitalopram/wlan_kabel/README.md

 You can then connect your computer to the proxy device with a patch cable and bring it up normally - it will work with DHCP, etc.

 WLAN_Kabel has been tested on an ATH9K chipset with Ubuntu 10.10

-## Limitations

-WLAN_Kabel will only work for one single network device.
-It will not work with multiple devices, not even with virtualized ones.

 ## License